-Your home business can take two kinds of deductions.
-There are deductions you and all other businesses can take, and there are deductions that you must qualify for as a home business.
+Your home business can take two kinds of deductions: the normal deductions that every business can take, and other deductions that you must qualify for as a home business.

 The primary home business deduction is for your business space, and there's a two-step process for deducting the use of your space.
 Because you are doing business in your home, you must prove that the space you are using for your business is:

 Before you start taking those tax deductions for your home business, you must meet the IRS qualification that your home is your principal place of business.

-But if you work at home and in an office, you will need to consider two factors:
+But if you work both at home and in an office or other location, you will need to consider two factors:

-- The relative importance of each location
+- The relative importance of the activities performed at each location

 - The amount of time you spend at each location

 The IRS says, "If the use of the home office is merely appropriate and helpful, you cannot deduct expenses for the business use of your home."

 In addition to making sure your home is your principal place of business, you must satisfy both of the requirements for using your home regularly and exclusively for business purposes.

 - "Regularly" means on a regular basis daily, weekly, monthly, every quarter, not just occasionally.